-Term Definition FSP Financial Services Provider (a business that has chosen FOS as its external dispute resolution scheme) ICA Insurance Contracts Act 1984 Sickness and disability policies An insurance policy that provides a benefit in the event a consumer suffers from a sickness or disability.
+Term Definition Financial firm An organisation or individual such as an insurer, that is a Member of AFCA ICA Insurance Contracts Act 1984 Sickness and disability policies An insurance policy that provides a benefit in the event a consumer suffers from a sickness or disability.
 This includes consumer credit, personal accident and sickness, income protection, trauma and TPD policies.
 Pre-existing condition A sickness or disability that existed before the policy was issued